symbol/symbol-docs/source/getting-started/first-application.rst

 Sending the ticket
 ==================

-Let's send one ticket unit to a customer announcing a :ref:`TransferTransaction <transfer-transaction>`, one of the most commonly used actions in NEM.
+Let's send one ticket unit to a customer announcing a :ref:`TransferTransaction <transfer-transaction>`, one of the most commonly used actions in Catapult.

 1. Prepare the **TransferTransaction** with the following values.